 We commit to ensuring inclusionary policies and practices.
 To implement the principles of the Statement of Inclusion, we will engage in:

 Outreach and Engagement.
 We will continually practice substantive outreach to multiple diverse communities to support involvement and engagement in City of Sacramento opportunities, programs, resources, and partnerships and provide accessibility and inclusivity in all aspects of leadership, partnerships, and programs.
 We will advocate for equitable resources to support and serve multiple diverse populations specifically.

 Equity and Access.
-We acknowledges that inequity is pervasive and historic.
-Simple diverse representation does not dismantle the unequal nature of voice, resource allocation, and visibility that exist in the innovation and creative economy ecosystems.
-Disparities and discrimination are daily occurrences that are entrenched in long standing majority privilege and power inside and outside of the innovation economy; tackling issues surrounding these occurrences requires an understanding of the root causes of disparities within our society.
+We acknowledge that inequity is pervasive and historic.
+Simple diverse representation does not dismantle the unequal nature of voice, resource allocation, and visibility that exist in the innovation ecosystem.
+Disparities and discrimination are daily occurrences that are entrenched in long standing majority privilege and power inside and outside of the innovation ecosystem; tackling issues surrounding these occurrences requires an understanding of the root causes of disparities within our society.
 We commit to systemic change that will remove barriers, thus improving access, empowerment and representation in the development and distribution of innovation economy policy and resources to diverse communities and individuals.
-We acknowledge that there are different methods of communication, and embrace a variety of communication styles that will allow for equitable access.
+We acknowledge that there are different methods of communication and embrace a variety of communication styles that will allow for equitable access.

 Accountability.
-We will hold ourselves accountable by acknowledging that equity does not currently exist in the innovation economy.
-We will provide transparent and inclusive processes in the selection and allocation of all innovation economy funding, resources, and the development of policies and practices.
+We will hold ourselves accountable by acknowledging that equity does not currently exist in the innovation ecosystem.
+We will provide transparent and inclusive processes in the selection and allocation of all innovation ecosystem funding, resources, and the development of policies and practices.
 We commit to ongoing evaluation and review of the effectiveness of inclusionary practices and procedures.